Sickle cell trait: Genetics

 Normally, a person inherits two copies of the gene that produces beta-globin, a protein needed to produce normal hemoglobin (hemoglobin A, genotype AA).
 A person with sickle cell trait inherits one normal allele and one abnormal allele encoding hemoglobin S (hemoglobin genotype AS).

 The sickle cell trait can be used to demonstrate the concepts of co-dominance and incomplete dominance.
 An individual with the sickle cell trait shows incomplete dominance when the shape of the red blood cell is considered.
 This is because the sickling happens only at low oxygen concentrations.
 With regards to the actual concentration of hemoglobin in the circulating cells, the alleles demonstrate co-dominance as both 'normal' and mutant forms co-exist in the bloodstream.
 Thus it is an ambiguous condition showing both incomplete dominance and co-dominance.

 Unlike the sickle-cell trait, sickle-cell disease is passed on in a recessive manner.
 Sickle cell anemia affects about 72,000 people in the United States.
 Most Americans who have sickle cell anemia are of African descent.
 The disease also affects Americans from the Caribbean, Central America, and parts of South America, Turkey, Greece, Italy, the Middle East and East India.

 Sickle-cell disease and the associated trait are most prevalent in Africa and Central America, which is attributed to natural selection: the sickle-cell trait confers a survival advantage in areas with a high occurrence of malaria, which has a high death rate among individuals without the trait.

 There also have been studies that show changes in the globin genes.
 There have been noted changes in the beta-globin sequence, to what is known as the sickle hemoglobin.

 The significance of the sickle-cell trait is that it does not show any symptoms, nor does it cause any major difference in blood cell count.
-The trait confers about 30% protection against malaria and its occurrence appears to have risen tremendously in Africa, India and the Middle East.
+There are about 30% of people who carry the sickle cell trait that are naturally protected against malaria.
+With malaria and sickle cell trait occurrences appearing to have risen in Africa, India and the Middle East.
 Some findings also show the reduction of the sickle-cell trait in those who retain much more fetal hemoglobin than usual in adulthood.
 Fetal hemoglobin likely plays a role in the prevention of sickling.
 Elevated fetal hemoglobin levels have been observed in populations where sickle-cell disease is prevalent.

 Whole genome sequence analysis has identified a single origin of the sickle trait, with one haplotype ancestral to all sickle-cell variants.
 This haplotype is thought to have originated in the Sahara during the Holocene Wet Phase around 7,300 years ago.
 Sickle cell variants descended from this ancestral haplotype comprise five haplotypes named after toponyms or ethnolinguistic groups (the Arabian/Indian, Benin, Cameroon, Central African Republic/Bantu, and Senegal variants), and another designation earmarked for atypical sickle-cell haplotypes.
 Their clinical importance is because some are associated with higher HbF levels (e.g., Senegal and Saudi-Asian variants tend to have milder disease).